AVSystem/developer-zone/docs/API_documentation/Guides/Send_data_outside_application.md

 }
 ```

-#### Specifying delivery method and payload format
+#### Specify delivery method and payload format

-If you do not select the HTTP method using connectionConfig.method field, the requests will be sent using HTTP POST.
+If you do not select the HTTP method using *connectionConfig.method* field, the requests will be sent using HTTP POST.
 You can specify the method to be one of "post", "put" or "patch".

 By default, the events are represented as JSON when the request payload is prepared.
-You can change the format to InfluxDB line protocol by setting the connectionConfig.format field to "influxDb".
+You can change the format to InfluxDB line protocol by setting the *connectionConfig.format* field to "influxDb".

-#### Selecting forwarded events by applying the filter
+#### Select forwarded events by applying the filter

 Each handler can forward events of only one of two types: Telemetry events or Device events.